-Insert organisation concurs with best practice in that there is no obligation on employees to disclose a disability, and there is correspondingly no right of employees to seek or expect information on disability.
-Early disclosure of disability facilitates the planning and design of appropriate accommodation.
+Insert organisation concurs with best practice in that there is no obligation on employees to disclose a disability including mental health and illness, and there is correspondingly no right of employees to seek or expect information on disability or mental health problem.

+However, early disclosure of disability facilitates the planning and design of appropriate accommodation.
 The decision to disclose disability is up to the individual.
-If a disability represents / might represent a health or safety risk or hazard in the workplace, an employee is obliged to disclose it so that the employer can make a risk assessment as to whether new or additional health or safety measures need to be put in place.
+If a disability represents or might represent a health or safety risk or hazard in the workplace, an employee is obliged to disclose it so that the employer can make a risk assessment as to whether new or additional health or safety measures need to be put in place